PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 }
 ```

-It must save the modified artist in db and then send it back.
+> It must save the modified artist in your database and then send it back.

-If the artist doesn't exist, you must return an error.
+> If the artist doesn't exist, you must return an error ❌

 ### D for Delete